veliovgroup/Meteor-Leaderboard-Neo4j/readme.md

 });
 ```

-To return Players list on client side, we will find all nodes with `Player` label and sort them:
+To return Players list on client side, we will find all nodes with `Player` label and sort them [*Client*]:
 ```javascript
 Template.leaderboard.helpers({
   players: function () {